Taught course

 Course structure

-We offer you the opportunity to study our MSc Islamic Finance, or MSc Islamic Finance combined with another business topic.
 Our degrees are flexible, and this gives you the chance to focus on a specific area that interests you.
 It also shows future employers where your specific interests and skills are.
-There are three Islamic Finance degree options for you to choose from, we refer to these as specialist pathways.
-The option you choose to study is what will be printed on your graduating certificate.
+There are five Islamic Finance degree options for you to choose from, we refer to these as specialist pathways.

 All the MSc Islamic Finance degrees are made up of core modules (ones you must study) and a range of optional modules.
 In total, you will study nine modules across an MSc degree.